Catholic Funeral in Singapore

 The Rite of Committal is the last process in a Catholic funeral service.
 During the rite, prayers are recited at the resting place of the departed.
 Depending on the family, the final resting place of a loved one can either be the place of internment or an open grave.
 This process expresses the communion that exists between the Church on Earth and Church on Heaven, which is where the departed ascends to meet God.

-Having been in the business for four generations, Embrace Funeral Services is the trusted choice for funerals in Singapore as we are highly experienced and knowledgeable about every aspect of the funeral process.
+Having been in the business for four generations, Embrace Funeral Services is the trusted choice for roman catholic funeral services in Singapore as we are highly experienced and knowledgeable about every aspect of the funeral process.
 We aim to provide a dignified and caring service for bereaved families with our professionalism.